kubevirt/kubevirt/docs/cluster-configuration.md

 **Default**: `false`

-### nonRoot Feature Gate
-Disable the `nonRoot` feature gate in order to not run your virtual machines in rootless virt-launcher.

-**Note**: You can migrate rootless virt-launcher-es to root implementation by triggering migration or restarting the VM.

-**Note**: the `nonRoot` feature gate is now deprecated but still available; in the future only the nonRoot mode will be available.

-**Default**: `true`

 ### persistentReservation Feature Gate
 Set the `persistentReservation` feature gate to true in order to enable the reservation of a LUN through the SCSI Persistent Reserve commands.